onflow/flow/agendas/2024/sprint-kickoff/2024-05-24-Flow-Sprint-Kickoff.md

 - Deliver Axelar bridge

 **Done last sprint**
+* Started backfill of missing crypto algos to JVM SDK
+* Started multi-sig solution for Circle to help with USDC migration to EVM

 **This sprint**
-* Update JVM SDK examples repo now that latest version artifact successfully published
-* Implement multi-sig solution for Circle to help with USDC migration to EVM
-* Upgrade Band protocol contract to C1.0
+* Continue backfill of missing crypto primitives in JVM SDK

 **On Hold**
 - Axelar Cadence bridge release waiting confirmation of build partners, costs and timelines for EVM release, no engineering ongoing